rodrigoea/pr-heroku-review-app/README.md

 - **github_label** - Text of what label should be added to each PR.
 If this label is added, it triggers a new build
 - **heroku_api_token** - Heroku API Token; generate this under your personal settings in Heroku
 - **heroku_pipeline_id** - Pipeline ID configured to use review apps.
 You can get this from the URL in your browser.

-## TODO / Roadmap

-- [ ] Export info about the created build to be used later